Lauriat/funct/README.md

 Array(5, 5, 5, 5, 5)
 ```

-Nested python built-in sequences i.e. lists, tuples and ranges are also converted to
+Python built-in sequences (including nested ones) lists, tuples and ranges are converted to
-Arrays.
+Arrays on instantiation.
 However, other iterables e.g. generators and numpy ndarrays
 are converted to Arrays only if the argument consists of a single sequence.
 The elements
 can be converted to Arrays by calling the `toArray` method.
 ```python